 In these courses the students will participate in a variety of popular Canadian sports.
 They will also learn the rules and vocabulary of each.
 Emphasis will be placed on participation and personal fitness.

-The Physical Education 11 and 12 curriculum focuses on promoting healthy attitudes and regular physical activity as important parts of each student’s lifestyle.
+The Active Living 11 and 12 curriculum focuses on promoting healthy attitudes and regular physical activity as important parts of each student’s lifestyle.
 It emphasizes analyzing and improving physical competence, maintaining personal fitness and developing effective leadership.
-The course supports the completion of the Graduation Transitions Personal Health requirement.
+Health requirement.

 Through this course, students will become more sophisticated in their use of information technology tools such as computers, printers, scanners and digital cameras, and apply the associated software.
 Students will develop stronger information literacy skills and learn about various careers that use and apply information.
 They will consider the cultural, ethical and legal implications of information technology.